 Physiotherapy is a science-based healthcare profession.
 It focuses on restoring movement, function and recovery following injuries, illnesses, or disabilities.
 It can also reduce your risk of injury or illness in the future.

-In the UK physiotherapists are HCPC registered healthcare professionals, treating individuals of all ages from newborns to the elderly.
+In the UK physiotherapists are HCPC registered healthcare professionals, who treat individuals of all ages from newborns to the elderly.

 They use a wide range of methods to assist with the restoration of movement and pain reduction such as: